4jgm2000/8813T4/README.md

 Uses helper function load_data.py and load_healthy_data.py

 #Generate Patterns (test_train_split.ipynb)
-Will generate patterns for specific groups.
+Will generate patterns for specific groups (pattern_covidxx.csv, pattern_healthyxx.csv; where xx refers to the model support patterns).
 Requires .json from generate_pattern_healthy.py generate_pattern.py and generate_pattern_sleep.py
 This file also creates the train, test, and external validation sets we use in the future model steps.

 #Pattern Classifier